rik404/APPFLx-doc/tutorials/fed_config.rst

-Start Federated Learning Experiments
+Start Experiments
 ============

-This page describes how the FL group (federation) leader can start an FL experiment on the web application.
+This page describes how the FL group (federation) leader can start an FL experiment via the web application.

 1. Log in to the `web application <https://appflx.link>`_ by following the instructions.